 8. Flood Prevention Tips for St. Catharines

-- Install a Dual-Pump Sump System with battery backup and high-water alarm.
+• Install a Dual-Pump Sump System

-- Perform Annual Drain Maintenance: Hydro-jet your perimeter and interior drains.
+Hydro-jet perimeter & interior drains.

 9. Case Study: Western Hill Residence